frconor-ebook/meditations/_posts/2025-02-25-anchored-in-hope.md

-"The Jubilee, however," says Pope Francis, "offers us the opportunity to appreciate anew, and with immense gratitude, the gift of the new life that we have received in Baptism, a life capable of transforming death\'s drama."
+"The Jubilee, however," says Pope Francis, "offers us the opportunity to appreciate anew, and with immense gratitude, the gift of the new life that we have received in Baptism, a life capable of \[transfiguring\] death\'s drama."

 It's very important for us to understand death.
 Very interesting and